 One of the best things you can do to prevent offline corporate espionage is to put a clean desk policy in place.
 In general terms, a clean desk policy requires staff to keep their desks clear.
 It also requires staff to lock up or shred all documents before they head out for a coffee break.

-Here are three simple steps to implementing a clean desk policy in your organization:
+Here are four simple steps to implementing a clean desk policy in your organization:

 Provide staff with the tools they need to lock things up

 First of all, if you want your team to secure sensitive documents, you need to provide filing and storage cabinets that lock.
 Furthermore, be sure to provide digital tools like time-activated screensavers and password protection to keep prying eyes from sensitive on-screen material.

 Encourage a paperless office by storing records off-site and having those you need delivered on request.
 Furthermore, restrict the use of printers and photocopiers by giving unique code or key cards to authorized users.
 Make sure employees pick up printouts quickly, because by reducing the number of copies and printouts, you’ll immediately lower the risk of data leaks.

 Establish secure shredding stations and make sure your team members use them

 Partner with a trusted, professional shredding company to set up secure shred bins where staff can confidently deposit sensitive materials for destruction.
 Unlike the messy personal shredders you might have under your desk, the professionals can handle high volumes of paper.
 They will also ensure that your documents are kept safe until they are properly destroyed.